community-led-design/kit/src/resources/recruitment-letter.md

 ## Recruitment letter template

-{% learning "Use this as a starting point to create a recruitment letter for your project." %}
+{% learning "Use this template as a starting point to create a recruitment letter for your project." %}

 Dear \[Name]:

 We are looking for people who would be interested in participating in a (in-person/remote) working session to help design the \[outcome] that will be a part of the \[project name].
 The co-design session(s) will include taking part in collaborative design activities with other participants.